hartwigmedical/hmftools/sage/GERMLINE.md

 SAGE can be configured to detect germline variants by switching the tumor and germline samples, and adjusting filtering parameters, panel definition and hotspot inputs.

-A '-panel_coverage' option has also been added which when set, provides coverage statistics per gene in the PANEL file.
+If a 'coverage_bed' file is provided, then calculate and write coverage statistics per gene in the PANEL file.
 This can be used to estimate the likelihood of missing a genuine germline variant.

 The following sections describe how SAGE can be configured to detect pathogenic germline variants.